 Because I have some years rotating below a summary of my achievements: 2 times junior champion of the Netherlands, with as highlight the Dutch record squat 285kg, 300kg deadlift and total 735kg.

 At European- and World Championship for juniors my highest ranking is 5th place.
-Participation more over that 20 Nationals, I won the open championship 10 times.
+Participation more over that 20 Nationals, I won the open championship 10 times (and did 25 open Nationals on a row).
 I also participate at several Open European- and World Championships.
 My highest ranking at the Open World Championship is an 8th place at the European Championships seniors a 4th place.

 I see till 2000 as my first powerlifting live.
 Highest lifted weights in a competition are: Squat 345kg, 215kg bench press, deadlift 320kg and total 867.5 kg.
 After that I gave training / coaching other athletes more time.
 In that period I was also sport coordinator and coach / trainer of the Dutch Powerlifting Federation (NPB) and I was webmaster of the IPF (untill 2007).
 The most famous athletes that I trained to their top level are: Peter Baltus (Strongest Man of Netherland 2003) and Ielja Strik (multiple European and World champion bench press and powerlifting), Brenda van de Meulen, Judith Meerding, Sandra Wildeman, Wesley Ortega and Pardeep Kailey.